Chapter 1

 And perhaps someday he might meet his own lovely girl with eyes like stars in the calm of a lake, and she would return his love.
 They would be married and have children, a family that would stay together; and he would come home from school in the evenings and play with his sons and daughters, tell them stories, watch them growing up.
 His children in their turn would attend the university, become teachers or doctors or scientists; they too would marry and have little ones, grandchildren who would be brought to visit József and his wife all the time, to be played with and told stories just as their parents had been.

-And there was really no reason why it should not come true (assuming the right young lady would come along) for the future seemed very bright.
+And there was really no reason why it should not come true (assuming the right young lady came along), for the future seemed very bright.

 Even in July 1914, when war broke out between the Empire and Serbia.